 A dramatic digital transformation has already been apparent in the automotive sector; while finance companies have utilised their digital platform to enhance their businesses for many years, they have never had to rely on it as they do now.

-While there will come a time that the sector will return to normal, it’s expected that this will instead be a ‘new normal’, which will further increase the relationship between the digital landscape and the car finance industry.
+While there will come a time when the sector will return to normal, it’s expected that this will instead be a ‘new normal’, which will further increase the relationship between the digital landscape and the car finance industry.

 Sales processes will continue to remain the same, with customers quickly being funnelled into the showroom, but the most influential lenders will ensure that they’re able to provide this outside of the normal route.

 With less face-to-face interaction, lenders must discover unique methods to relay deals to consumers.
-An accessible and user friendly platform will be crucial to ensuring consumers are being provided with a journey that they’d have expected to be taken on before coronavirus impacted the sector.
+An accessible and user-friendly platform will be crucial to ensuring consumers are being provided with a journey that they’d have expected to be taken on before coronavirus impacted the sector.

 Not only will lenders need to make certain that they are optimised online for desktop and tablet, but they will also have to focus on creating mobile-friendly sites to engage their users.
-The digital mobile reach has been on the rise throughout the past decade and the pandemic, and the aftermath of it, may only continue that trend.
+The digital mobile reach has been on the rise throughout the past decade and the pandemic, and its aftermath of it, may only continue that trend.

 Additionally, it’s inevitable that the consumer will have to take on a series of online tasks to complete their new finance deals.
 From document uploads to proving their ID, consumers will want these processes to be as comfortable and easy to manage as possible.